frauhdulent/discord.py-cogs/README.md

-# Cogs
-  A very basic, simple and efficient way to load up cogs in Discord.py
+**A basic, simple and efficient way to load up cogs in Discord.py**